-Without much exposition, we’re handed the following scenario: a terrorist has hijacked Air Force One and crashes it into the New York Prison, but not before the President ejects in a trendy pod that free falls through eighty stories of a building.
-I’m not going to pontificate on the connections between this and 9/11, but… wow.
-With the President captured by underground gang forces, only One Man can be entrusted with such an essential search and rescue mission: a convicted criminal who hates the government!
+As we puzzle through this, we’re handed the following scenario: A terrorist has hijacked Air Force One and crashes it into the New York Prison, but not before the president ejects in a trendy pod that free falls through eighty stories of a building.
+With the president captured by underground gang forces, only One Man can be entrusted with such an essential search and rescue mission: a convicted criminal who hates the government!

 - Jamie Lee Curtis was the narrator (uncredited)

 - Hideo Kojima, creator of the hit video game series Metal Gear Solid, is an open fan of Escape From N.Y., and named his main character “Snake”.
 In MGS2, Snake refers to himself with the alias of “Iroquois Pliskin”.

 - The wire-frame computer graphics on the display screens in the glider were not actually computer graphics.
 (Computers capable of 3D wire-frame imaging were way too expensive when this was made.)
 To generate the “wire-frame” images, they built a model of the city, painted it black, attached bright white tape to the model buildings in an orderly grid, and moved a camera through the model city.